It is not the strongest of the species that survive, nor the most intelligent – but the one most responsive to change.

 Why?… because many don’t think about the specific half-life of ADHD stimulant medications – nor do they take it one step deeper and think about those neurotransmitter chickens in the synaptic ranch.

 Digging just a tiny bit deeper: Those neurotransmitters are gathered /collected by ADHD stimulant meds.
 Stimulant meds don’t put neurotransmitters in the synaptic ranch, they gather, they catch, those existing neurotransmitter chickens.
 Neurotransmitter chickens must regularly be replaced – must be present in the first place for the meds to work properly.
 Enter chicken denial – the denial regarding neurotransmitter imbalances beyond ADHD symptoms.
 Those chicken deficiencies abound, yet remain pervasively overlooked as contributory to recovery.
 But neurotransmitter biomarkers are measurable in 2012.
 Why overlook measurable neurotransmitter details?

-If neither the DOE nor the specific amount of neurotransmitter chickens present in the synaptic ranch are considered, the entire situation becomes quite messy, often very quickly.
+If neither the DOE nor the specific amount of neurotransmitter chickens present in the synaptic ranch receive appropriate attention and measurement, the entire situation becomes quite messy, often very quickly.

 The outcome: remarkably commonplace unpredictability.
-The available science is overlooked, and the response to meds looks like non-science – nonsense.
+The available science remains in the closet, overlooked, – and the response to meds looks like non-science – nonsense.

 Dr Charles Parker

 Author: New ADHD Medication Rules – Brain Science & Common Sense

 Connect & Subscribe To CorePsych News: This Link

 Connect & Subscribe For YouTube Updates: This Link